Fathir-shishir/neocortexapi/source/MyCloudProjectSample/Documentation/Investigate Influence of parameter MaxNewSynapseCount_teamAS.md

 # Datasets Input Format:

 This is how we save the dataset in a json file and upload in the blobstorage named training container and pass the file name as the value in queue message such as "file1": "file_1.json".
-We have created sample datasets like this which accumulates to `1600` sequences and we have conducted experiments on them with different maxNewSynapseCount like 20, 30, 40 and 50.
+We have created sample datasets like this which accumulates to over `1600` sequences and we have conducted experiments on them with different maxNewSynapseCount like 20, 30, 40 and 50.

 ```json
 {